gtaswin/DevOps-Essential-Guide/ANSIBLE.md

 ### What are Handlers?
 Handlers are special tasks that run only when triggered by changes in other tasks.

+**What it does**: Execute specific tasks (like service restarts) only when notified by other tasks that made changes to the system.
+**Why use it**: Automatically restart services when configuration files change, reload applications after updates, or trigger cleanup operations only when needed.

+⚠️ **Warning**: Handlers only run at the end of a play, not immediately when notified.
+Use `meta: flush_handlers` to force immediate execution if needed.

 ### Handler Characteristics
 - **Event-driven**: Only run when notified